-- 1. Any student who arrives at school after 8:30 A.M. is considered tardy and must sign in.
+- 1. Any student who arrives at school after 8:30 is considered tardy and must sign in.
 The proper entry must be made in the attendance database. - 2.
 Tardiness will be calculated in 5-minute increments.
 When a full school day is accrued, it will count as an unexcused absence unless an approved excuse is provided.
 In this case, procedures for notifying parents/guardians of an unexcused absence will be followed.

 - 3. Students arriving after 11:00 a.m. will be considered to have missed a half day of school.
 When a full school day is accrued, it will count as an unexcused absence unless an approved excuse is provided.
 In this case, procedures for notifying parents/guardians of an unexcused absence will be followed. - 4.
 Students who are tardy due to a doctor's appointment must provide a doctor's note for the tardiness to be excused.
 The doctor's note must be received within three calendar days of the tardiness. - 5.
-If a pattern of tardiness develops, the Principal/designee will send a letter to remind the parent/guardian of their legal obligation to make certain that the student attends school regularly, and arrives on time, as well as the steps that will be taken should the unexcused tardiness continue, including the development of a School Attendance Improvement Plan (SAIP).
+If a pattern of absenteeism/tardiness develops, the Principal/designee will send a letter reminding the parent/guardian of their legal obligation to ensure regular and timely attendance.
+Continued unexcused tardiness, will result in a School Attendance Improvement Plan (SAIP).